Putting Our Knowledge And Experience To Work

 Bus travel is one of the safest ways to get from one place to another.
 However, the fact remains that buses are large, extremely heavy vehicles.
 A loaded school bus weighs around 30,000 pounds, while the average passenger car weighs 3,000 pounds.

 This difference in size spells disaster when a bus-involved crash happens.
-Injuries sustained in this type of wreck can be severe and even fatal.
+Catastrophic injuries sustained in this type of wreck can be severe and even fatal.

 Common bus accident injuries include: